 - Approves the composition of the evaluation committee upon the submission of a Ph.D. dissertation as per the recommendation of the Ph.D.
-School Head - Approves the Ph.D. course portfolio - Grants academic degrees - Approves proposals for internal guidelines for the Ph.D.
+School Head - Grants academic degrees - Approves proposals for internal guidelines for the Ph.D.
 School, including Ph.D. supervision - Approves Ph.D. programmes - Makes statements on the evaluation of Ph.D. education and supervision, including international evaluations - Approves applications concerning merit and concerning exemptions.